Level crossings by country: United Kingdom

 Network Rail, responsible for maintaining most of the crossings, is taking steps to reduce safety risks, for example by closing crossings where possible.
-There are still old wooden manual gates in use at regular and Heritage railways.
+There are still old wooden manual gates in use on regular and heritage railways.

-Africa

-Botswana

-Crossing signals in Botswana, like Israel, are American made.
-The crossbucks used are identical to the those used in Latvia, Czech and neighbors.

-South Africa

-South African railway crossings consist of two flashing lights.

-North America
+North and Central America

 Canada

 Public railway crossings in Canada are required by law to be marked by a crossbuck, along with alternating flashing red lights and gate arms on high-traffic roads.
 Crossbuck signs are white with a red outline and, if the situation warrants, contain a supplemental sign to indicate the number of tracks.
 Private roads in Canada that cross tracks are marked with either a crossbuck or a stop sign.
 A large number of public Canadian Pacific Railway level crossings in Ontario do not have a crossing arm but still utilize the crossbuck and alternating flashing lights.
 The advance-warning sign is a yellow diamond shape with a diagram of a track crossing a straight segment of road (similar to a crossroads sign, except that the horizontal road is replaced by a track).
 Before changes in regulations mandated bilingual (English and French) or wordless signs, either "railway crossing" or "traverse de chemin de fer" was written on each crossbuck.
 Lights, gates, and bells are identical to their American counterparts.

 There are 22,884 public railroad crossings in Canada in 2018, according to the UNECE.